pcewing/docker-incremental-compile-demo/README.md

   between build-time and run-time
-* myapp-builder : An image based on the *myapp-base* image that also contains all build dependencies for compiling and linking the *MyApp* application, such library headers, and the GCC toolchain
+* myapp-builder : An image based on the *myapp-base* image that also contains all build dependencies for compiling and linking the *MyApp* application, such as library headers and the GCC toolchain
-* myapp-builder : An image based on the *myapp-base* image that also contains all run-time dependencies of MyApp, such as the non-root user the application should run as
+* myapp : An image based on the *myapp-base* image that also contains all run-time dependencies of MyApp, such as the creation of the non-root user the application should be run as

 The general workflow will be: